carlosdgerez/mynetworklab1/README.md

 sudo apt update
 sudo apt install -y iptables-persistent
 ```
-- After installation reload the vms with the option of run again the provisioners (Is runing only the first time as default).
+- After installation reload the vms with the option of run again the provisioners to get the firewall configurations to be updated (Is runing only the first time as default).

 ```bash
 sudo vagrant reload puppet --provision